tscholze/kotlin-kotlog-cli/README.md

  -g                     :  Generates HTML output
  -p                     : Publish aka pushes changes to remote -co                    : Clears the output
+ -cc                    : To create a new configuration file
 ```

 ## Configuration